Covid - 19 infection control policy - updated 24.06.21

 9. All patients will be telephoned (or met outside) at the time of their appointment and screened for Covid-19 symptoms (do you have a fever, a new cough or a change in your sense of taste or smell?).
 They will also be asked whether they are a close contact of someone with Covid-19 or whether anyone they live with has any symptoms of Covid-19 – in which case they should be at home isolating.
 If anyone answers positively to any of these questions their appointment will be rescheduled.

 10. Providing the answer is no to all screening questions, I will then meet the patient at the open door, and check their temperature with an infrared thermometer – providing temp is less than 37.5, we can proceed with appointment.
+Patients are required to wear a face mask for the duration of their appointment, unless exempt.

 13. Gloves will be worn at all times for all manual therapy or for administering acupuncture.